atweiden/voidvault/INSTALL.md

 Install
 =======

-If you intend to run Voidvault on the current stock LiveCD, *you must increase the size of the root partition* to avoid running out of disk space.
+If you intend to run Voidvault on a legacy stock LiveCD, *you must increase the size of the root partition* to avoid running out of disk space.
 Using the official Void Linux ISO, when you see the boot loader screen, press <kbd>Tab</kbd> and [append the following][overlayfs] to the